In today's digital-first world, aspiring web designers have unprecedented opportunities to build rewarding freelance careers.

 Web design is the creation of websites and pages that reflect a brand or company's identity and provide a platform to inform the viewer of their products and services.
 It involves blending aesthetics and functionality to create a website that's both useful and visually appealing.

-A freelancer is someone who doesn’t work for a single employer and is free to take on short-term contractual projects.
+Freelancers typically do not work for a single employer and are free to take on short-term contractual projects.
 Freelancers choose their work and often set their own rates.

 Why freelance as a web designer?

 Over 70 million people took on freelance work in 2022.
+Though that figure was reported a few years ago, the overall freelance trend remains strong in 2025.
 This number is expected to go up another 20 million by 2028.

 It allows flexibility and freedom